vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/from-docker-to-kubernetes.md

 ## What is Docker?

 Docker is an open source container platform that uses OS-level virtualization to package your software in units called containers.
 Containers are isolated from each other and are designed to be easily portable.
-You can build, run and distribute applications in Docker containers to run on Linux, Windows, Macs and almost anywhere else--both on-prem and in the cloud.
+You can build, run and distribute applications in Docker containers to run on Linux, Windows, Macs and almost anywhere else--both on-premises and in the cloud.
 The Docker environment also includes a container runtime as well as build and image management.

 ## Docker Containers